 Offering an INFP a consistent listening ear and a shoulder to lean on is essential.
 Mirror their heightened sense of empathy.
 Avoid fiery arguments and deliver criticism gently.
-It is vital as a partner you help an INFP to express their feelings and not bottle up emotions.
+As a partner, you must help an INFP express their feelings and not bottle up emotions.
 Being in a safe space is one way to do this.

 Even though INFPs have deep devotion and commitment to their partners, they still crave alone time.
-When a partner can help find the right balance of time together, and time apart, an INFP will thrive.
+An INFP will thrive when a partner can help find the right balance of time together and time apart.
 Someone who can balance the INFP’sINFP’sfor closeness and space is the perfect personality match.